cucumber/docs/content/configuration.md

 {{% block "java" %}}
 ## From a test framework
-You can run your features using a test framework.
+You can run features using a test framework.

 ### JUnit Runner